 - 1 teaspoon cinnamon

-- Preheat oven to 425, Grease a doughnut pan or muffin tin.
+- Preheat oven to 425 degrees.
+Grease a donut pan or muffin tin.

 - In a medium bowl, mix together flour, baking powder, salt, sugar, cinnamon and nutmeg.